jithware/brethap/README.md

      alt="Get it on The Web"
      height="80">](https://jithware.github.io/brethap)

-*Note: iOS/macOS users can only use the [unsupported](https://github.com/jithware/brethap/discussions/95) web version at this time.*
+*The web version has a reduced amount of features. iOS/macOS users can only use the [unsupported](https://github.com/jithware/brethap/discussions/95) web version at this time.*

 ## Screenshots